image

 • Evaluating and reporting on overall portfolio performance.

-• Negotiate with senior executives and external partners
+• Negotiating with senior executives and external partners

 • Maximising return on investment for project initiatives